 She is an Assistant Adjunct Professor at the NYU Silver School of Social Work where she teaches DBT, CBT, Positive Psychology, Mindfulness and Interpersonal Psychotherapy.

-Amanda has an extensive background in legal advocacy, training, community practice and policy and program development working in multiple service arenas such as psychiatric facilities, criminal justice institutions and community settings.
-Her work has intentionally focused on marginalized communities with intersectional identity impact including those in the disability community, foster care youth, immigrant experience and LGBTQA individuals.
-Her clinical practice areas include complex trauma, grief and loss, affirmative identity formation and family/community development and belonging.
+Professor Amanda Mays has an extensive background in legal advocacy, training, community practice, policy and program development working in multiple service arenas such as psychiatric facilities, criminal justice facilities, immigration institutions and community settings.
+Her work has intentionally focused on marginalized communities with intersectional identity impact including those in the disability community, foster care youth, immigrant experience and LGBTQ+ individuals.
+Her clinical practice areas include complex trauma, grief and loss, affirmative identity formation/development, family/community cohesion and belonging.

 Joann McEniry, MSW, LSW is a licensed social worker in the state of New Jersey with more than fifteen years of experience working on advocacy and policy initiatives for vulnerable and oppressed populations.
 She has an extensive background in community organizing, designing and implementing responses to address social injustices faced by the HIV/AIDS, LGBTQI, homeless, mental health and substance use populations.
 McEniry has worked internationally in the development of culturally competent programming by conducting a community wide needs assessment in Moshi, Tanzania and by aiding in the development of a full scale HIV/AIDS prevention and education initiative in Miragoane, Haiti.
 In addition, she has a great deal of experience in non-profit development, administration and management and currently holds the position of Chief Operating Officer of New Jersey AIDS Services.
 Appointed by Senator Cory Booker during his term as Mayor of the City of Newark, McEniry also serves as the Chair of the Comprehensive Planning Committee of the Planning Council of the City of Newark overseeing HIV/AIDS community health planning for five counties in New Jersey.